Cafes shut, sports fields empty as war returns to Iraq

 "I used to play football and enjoy hanging out with friends, but now my parents would punish me if they knew I'm still playing in secret," said 22-year-old Hussain Abid-Ali, from Sadr City, a vast, poor Shi'ite district in northeast Baghdad.

-His mother has even taken to hiding his training shoes to prevent him from playing at the neighbourhood pitch.
+His mother has even taken to hiding his training shoes to prevent him from playing at the neighborhood pitch.

 "Our eyes are focusing more on what is going on outside the pitch rather than on the ball," he said.
 Last time he played, the teams fled the pitch in horror after hearing a blast.

-The Interior Ministry has stepped up security near football pitches, cafes and mosques to try to prevent more attacks.
+The Interior Ministry has stepped up security near soccer pitches, cafes and mosques to try to prevent more attacks.

 The cafes are not only targeted by the bombs of the Sunni insurgency, but are also under pressure from smaller hardline Shi'ite militias, who try to close them by force.